 Alcohol use disorder - drinking problem; Alcohol abuse - drinking problem; Alcoholism - drinking problem; Alcohol dependence - drinking problem; Alcohol addiction - drinking problem

-Many people with alcohol problems cannot tell when their drinking is out of control.
+Many people with alcohol problems cannot tell when their drinking is a problem or out of control.
 It is important to be aware of how much you are drinking.
 You should also know how your alcohol use may affect your life and those around you.

 Here are some guidelines for drinking alcohol responsibly, as long as you do not have a drinking problem.

-Healthy men up to age 65 should limit themselves to:
+Healthy men of legal drinking age should limit themselves to:

-Healthy women up to age 65 should limit themselves to:
+Healthy women of legal drinking age should limit themselves to:

 Health care providers consider your drinking medically unsafe when you drink: